amckennafoster/figshare-api-workshop.github.io/docs/resources/resources.md

 ## Examples For Statistics Reporting
   - [Gather records for one author and output basic record information](./author-report.html)
  - [General reporting information](./statistics-reporting.html)

-## Examples For Custom Web Interfaces
- - To be added